hubertstrawa/netflix-landing-page/README.md

 # netflix-landing-page
-Netflix's landing page coded for fun
+Traversy's project coded for fun with some custom JavaScript